Easy to Difficult Bible Trivia Quiz

 c.
 This person strongly dislikes religion.

-Answer B: Existence of God is unknown.
+Answer B: The existence of a god is unknown.

 Agnostics are unsure whether any divine entity exists or whether God exists.